voyager1001/digital-alpha-ml/README.md

         * `k` - window size for metric search, default = 6
         * `relevant_sections` - list of sections to search for the metric
     - Output: The output of the file is value of the metric extracted from the filing stored in `correct_value` variable

+6. extract_tables.ipynb -> For extracting tables from the fillings

+    - Input: The inputs are `api_key` for accessing the fillings using sec-api, `url` to the filing and the `section`
+    - Output: The output of the file is the tables extracted from the filing stored in `tables` variable

+7. qna_on_tables.ipynb -> For question answering on the tables

+    - Input: The inputs are `table` and `ques` (a list of questions)
+    - Output: The output of the file is the answers to the question based on the table